 What a company should focus on, for a successful marketing strategy, is its target market and from that choose the most suitable social media and e-commerce platforms.

 As before We talked about Chinese social media platforms like Wechat, Weibo, and Xiaohongshu.
 It is important to better know what they are.

 WeChat has grown to become the most popular social and mobile app in China where it has over 1.1 billion registered accounts.
-This social media platform allows users to send text and voice messages to each other as well as play video games, watch videos, shop and pay via mobile payments.
-WeChat mini programs that essentially operate like a separate mobile app, except that they function within WeChat.
+This social media platform allows users to send text and voice messages to each other as well as play video games, watch videos, shop, and pay via mobile payments.
+WeChat mini-programs essentially operate like separate mobile apps, except that they function within WeChat.
 WeChat offers a completely seamless, mobile-first consumer experience where brands can increase awareness and loyalty.

 Sina Weibo (新浪微博) is a Chinese microblogging website similar to Twitter.
 Launched by Sina Corporation on 14 August 2009, it is one of the biggest social media platforms in China, with over 445 million monthly active users.